 - Focus on one call-to-action.
 Unless you send a newsletter that links to several resources, keep your calls-to-action (CTAs) to a minimum.
 Marketing emails with one CTA perform best.

 - Are you pushing your product too much?
-Then you may notice less people engaging with your emails.
+Then you may notice fewer people engaging with your emails.
 The alternative is to send out helpful, valuable content, even when you have an offer to promote.

 Finally, boosting email marketing ROI is not something you do overnight.
-Give yourself time, be consistent, keep testing different types of content.
+Give yourself time, be consistent, and keep testing different types of content.
 Most of all, make email list cleaning a priority.
 Staying on top of your email hygiene pays off.